-FAMILIES IN CRISIS Begins 2023-24 school year
+FAMILIES IN CRISIS

-In this course students identify positive and negative impacts on families including stress, changes in the family life cycle, grief and loss, and mental health disorders.
+This is an introductory course in interpersonal In this course students identify positive and negative impacts on families including stress, changes in the family life cycle, grief and loss, and mental health disorders.
 Students will compare and contrast counseling services needed to support families and the types of services available to address conflict and abuse.
 Classroom, laboratory and educational leadership activities are supplemented through Nebraska FCCLA Career Student Organization.